Byron Maxwell: 2017

-Return to the Seahawks
+Seattle Seahawks (second stint)

-On November 13, 2017, the Seattle Seahawks signed Maxwell to a one-year contract.
+On November 13, 2017, the Seahawks signed Maxwell to a one-year contract.
 Maxwell was signed as a replacement for Richard Sherman who was placed on injured reserve after rupturing his Achilles.
 Maxwell surpassed Jeremy Lane on the depth chart in Week 13 and recorded seven combined tackles, two pass deflections, and an interception during a 24–10 victory against the Philadelphia Eagles.
 He started alongside rookie Shaquill Griffin for the last six games of the regular season.
 The following week, Maxwell collected a career-high nine solo tackles and broke up a pass in the Seahawks' 30–24 loss at the Jacksonville Jaguars in Week 14.
 He finished the 2017 season with 46 combined tackles (39 solo), seven pass deflections, two forced fumbles, and an interception in nine games and eight starts.
-Pro Football Focus gave Maxwell an overall grade of 84.0, which ranked 25th among all qualifying cornerbacks in 2017.

-2018

-On April 27, 2018, the Seattle Seahawks signed Maxwell to a one-year, $2 million contract with a $200,000 signing bonus.
+On April 27, 2018, the Seahawks signed Maxwell to a one-year, $2 million contract with a $200,000 signing bonus.
 On September 1, 2018, Maxwell was placed on injured reserve.
 He was released with an injury settlement six days later.